Do Go On - 396 - Rosemary Brown: A Musical Seance

 No way.

-I'd be doing a 50-50 split at least.
+I'd be doing 50-50 split.

-Yeah, I think it's a collab, right?
+Yeah, I think it's a co-lab, right?

-It's definitely a feat.
+Oh, yeah, there's definitely a feat.

 How are the ghosts going to prove they wrote it through her?